Miles Killebrew: Detroit Lions

 The Lions selected Killebrew in the fourth round (111th overall) in the 2016 NFL draft.
 After he had appeared in the senior bowl, the Lions safeties coach, Alan Williams, and other representatives from the organization had a meeting with Killebrew and told him that they were not interested in him, he wasn't a right fit for the team, and that they did not want him at all.
 Once they drafted him, they told him that they had only said it to see how he would respond.
 On May 6, 2016, it was reported that the Lions had signed Killebrew to a four-year, $2.34 million contract that includes a signing bonus of $578,564.

 He began his rookie season as the Lions' third strong safety on the depth chart behind veterans Tavon Wilson and Rafael Bush.
 In the first 11 games, Killebrew mainly saw time on special teams and saw a few snaps as a rotational safety on defense.
 On November 20, 2016, Killebrew led the Lions with five tackles, while only playing 12 defensive snaps, all on third down, during the Lions 26–19 victory over the Jacksonville Jaguars.
 Four days later, he made four tackles on third down, while only appearing on nine of the Lions' defensive snaps during their 16–13 victory over the Minnesota Vikings on Thanksgiving.
 On December 4, 2016, he played 21 defensive snaps (34%) during the Lions 28–13 victory against the New Orleans Saints.
 He finished the game with three solo tackles, a pass deflection, and intercepted Drew Brees for his first career interception.

 On September 10, 2017, in the Lions' season opening 35–23 victory over the Arizona Cardinals, Killebrew had a 35-yard interception return for a touchdown, which came off of quarterback Carson Palmer, in the fourth quarter.

 During 2018's training camp Killebrew converted to linebacker with the arrival of Matt Patricia and new defensive scheme.
 Throughout 2018 and 2019, he recorded 27 tackles (seven in 2018, 20 in 2019) across 28 games played.
-After the 2019 season, the Lions picked up Killebrew's fifth year option to keep him with the team in 2020.
+After the 2019 season, the Lions re-signed Killebrew to a one year contract.
 He recorded 12 total tackles (10 solo, two assisted) After the 2020 season, the Lions opted to not re-sign Killebrew, making him a free agent.